 Today, more than 60 nations have established their own set of laws and standards that accept electronic signatures, making them legitimate and enforceable in a court of law, provided that the procedures are developed and implemented in line with the requirements of the law.

 Electronic signatures are allowed in all 50 states, contrary to common perception.
-This confusion stems largely from the fact that another piece of electronic signature law, the UETA (Uniform Electronic Transactions Act), has only been enacted by 47 states, the District of Columbia, Puerto Rico, and the United States Virgin Islands.
+This confusion stems largely from the fact that another piece of securing information by eSignature software, the UETA (Uniform Electronic Transactions Act), has only been enacted by 47 states, the District of Columbia, Puerto Rico, and the United States Virgin Islands.
 Most people overlook the fact that, while Illinois, New York, and Washington have not embraced UETA, they have enacted comparable legislation to confirm the validity of electronic signatures.
 Furthermore, the federal government adopted the ESIGN.
 Act enacted in 2000 allowing electronic signatures the same legitimacy as wet ink signatures throughout the United States.

 While proposals, trade agreements, sales contracts, and nearly any other form of agreement can be signed electronically, most electronic signature laws across the world include a few significant limitations.
 For example, the ESIGN Act and the UETA both remove property transactions, wills, and other legal notices from the list of papers that can be signed electronically.
 Similarly, agreements relating to powers of attorney, wills, and real estate transactions are excluded under India's Information Technology Act (Information Technology Act).

 It is simple to include electronic document signing technology in your process.
 Most electronic signature solutions now have built-in integration features, allowing SMBs to utilize them with their favorite apps such as Zoho, Outlook, Office 365, and others.